 - Maintenance includes watering, fertilizing, and controlling weeds; the use of herbicides and pesticides is prohibited

 Once the duration of the Standard Form Agreement is complete, the tree will be inspected and accepted into the City inventory.
 At this time:

-- The tree will become the responsibility of the City.
-All future maintenance (watering, fertilizing, pruning) will be completed by the City.
+- The tree will become the responsibility of the City, all future maintenance (watering, pruning, replacement) will be completed by the City

 - Citizens will be responsible for obtaining and funding the cost of supplies including trees, mulch, stakes, and soil

 - The City may terminate the Agreement immediately upon written notice to the citizen

 - A total of 20 applications will be considered each year

 - The City of Edmonton has a free mulch program for local and disease free wood chips